Skip to main content

 Learn how to configure WPML settings, translate Theme Builder templates, and manage multilingual content effectively.

 Creating a multilingual website can significantly expand your reach and cater to a global audience.
-Using the WPML plugin to translate your Theme Builder templates in Divi ensures a seamless and professional presentation across all languages.
+Using the WPML plugin to translate your Divi Theme Builder templates ensures a seamless and professional presentation in all languages.

 In this article, we will guide you through the process of using the WPML plugin to translate your Divi Theme Builder templates.